-So, you’ve made the choice to look for a travel nursing assignment.
-Congratulations!
-Whether it’s your first, or fifteenth, assignment, we’ve put together a list of things to consider so that you get the most out of your travel nursing assignment search, and don’t end up at an assignment that you don’t love.
-Read on for tips on how to maximize your travel nursing search and make sure you’re taking off on the best assignment ever.
+Are you considering delving into the world of travel nursing, but don’t know where to start?
+Or maybe you are currently a travel nurse but feel like you aren’t maximizing your compensation package or resources.
+Whether it’s your first, or fifteenth, assignment, we’ve put together a list of 7 tips to get the most out of your travel nursing job search, and don’t end up at an assignment that you don’t love.
+Let’s review these below.

 Tip #1: Find your Recruiter BFF